Azure-Samples/sql-database-dotnet-manage-sql-dbs-in-elastic-pool/README.md

 ---
 services: Sql
-platforms: .Net
+platforms: dotnet
 author: milismsft
 ---

-# Getting Started with Sql - Manage Sql Database In Elastic Pool - in .Net #
+# Getting started on managing SQL databases in elastic pools in C# #

       Azure Storage sample for managing SQL Database -
        - Create a SQL Server with elastic pool and 2 databases